gzcwnk/Redcap-on-rootless-podman/README.md

 You will now need an Apache, Nginx or a commercial proxy in front of the server to direct port 443 to 8081.

+NOTES

+A crontab needs to be set as the rootless account that will trigger an internal cleanup, example provided.